codex-storage/nim-codex/docs/Marketplace.md

   --allow-insecure-unlock
 ```

-Note that, once again, the signer account created in Step 1.1 appears both in `--unlock` and `--allow-insecure-unlock`.
-Do not forget to insert it there.
+Note that, once again, the signer account created in Step 1.1 appears both in `--unlock` and `--allow-insecure-unlock`: do not forget to insert it there.
+Geth will prompt you to insert the account's password as it starts up.
+Once you do that, it should be able to start up and begin "mining" blocks.

 ## 2. Set Up The Marketplace

-Setting up the marketplace entails deploying the Codex Marketplace contracts and providing tokens to the accounts we wish to use later for buying and selling storage.
+Setting up the marketplace entails: _i)_ deploying the Codex Marketplace contracts to our private blockchain, and _ii)_ provisioning accounts we will later use to buying and selling storage in the marketplace with the required token balances.

 ### 2.1.
 Deploy the Codex Marketplace Contracts